0xksdata/hackthebox-writeups/README.md

 # hackthebox-writeups
-To access the writeup, enter the root flag as the password.
+To access the writeup, enter the root flag for that specific box as the password.